-Ian Alexander Colquhoun was born on 8 June 1924 at Wellington.
+Ian Alexander Colquhoun was born on 8 June 1924 in Wellington.
 He has died at his home near Wellington.
-When he was watching the third one day international between New Zealand and Australia.
+When he was watching the third one-day international between New Zealand and Australia.
 In his brief Test Career, Ian Colquhoun played 2 Tests for New Zealand and scores only 1 run with 4 catches.

-Moreover, in the first-class career spanned from 1953-54 till 1963-64.
+Moreover, Ian Colquhoun first-class career spanned from 1953-54 till 1963-64.
 He played 57 matches scoring 768 runs at an average of 14.76 with the highest score of 44 not out.
 He was a specialist wicketkeeper who held 108 catches and 28 stumpings.